ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* enabled

-Whether this object is currently enabled or not.
+Defines whether the object is currently enabled.
 Mainly defined through the current application mode pre or post.

 <a id="compolyx.PublishedParameter.float_list"></a>